-Matthew was appointed to the Board in 2015.
-He was appointed Deputy Chair in 2018 and stepped down from this role in April 2020.
-He has been a registered podiatrist in New Zealand since 1998 and Australia where he practiced for 11 years.
-Matthew is currently appointed as an Associate Professor of Podiatry and Deputy Head of School within the School of Clinical Sciences at AUT University and was Head of Podiatry at AUT University from 2009-2017.
-He has served as a Director of the Australia New Zealand Podiatric Accreditation Council (ANZPAC) since 2011.
+Matthew was appointed to the Podiatrists Board in 2015 and was appointed his current role as Chair in 2021.
+Prior to this he was Deputy Chair.
+He has been a registered podiatrist in New Zealand and Australia.
+Matthew is currently appointed as an Associate Professor of Podiatry and Deputy Head of School within the School of Clinical Sciences at AUT University.
+Matthew was previously Head of Podiatry at AUT University from 2009-2017.

-Matthew is active in research with a focus on musculoskeletal conditions of the lower limb and the Achilles tendon.
+Matthew is active in research with a focus on musculoskeletal conditions of the lower limb.
 Since commencing his academic career in 2009 he has published widely in peer reviewed journals and presented national and internationally.
 He is Associate Editor for BMC Musculoskeletal Disorders and Editorial Board Member for the Journal of Foot & Ankle Research.
 In 2018 Matthew was awarded a Senior Fellowship to the Higher Education Authority and Associate Fellow to the Higher Education Research & Development Society of Australasia in recognition of his contribution of leadership of teaching.